SelectUSA/website/_posts/2015-01-27-why-select-usa.md

 Among countries with more than 10 million people, the United States is consistently ranked among the best in the world for its overall competitiveness (World Economic Forum, _[Global Competitiveness Report 2014-15](http://www.weforum.org/reports/global-competitiveness-report-2014-2015)_), as well as for its overall “ease of doing business.”&nbsp; ([World Bank, _Doing Business 2015_](http://www.doingbusiness.org/reports/global-reports/doing-business-2015).)

-**Highly Educated and Productive Work Force**
+**Highly Educated and Productive Workforce**

 <span class="imgright">![Chemistry Teacher](images/why5.jpg "Chemistry Teacher")</span>

 The American workforce is highly educated.
-Over 57 percent of Americans in the civilian labor force over the age of 25 have completed a level of education beyond high school.&nbsp; ([U.S. Bureau of Labor Statistics](http://www.oecd.org/unitedstates/United%20States-EAG2014-Country-Note.pdf).)
+Over 57 percent of Americans in the civilian labor force over the age of 25 have completed a level of education beyond high school.&nbsp; ([U.S. Bureau of Labor Statistics](http://www.bls.gov/).)

 <span class="imgleft">![Port Workers](images/why6.jpg "Port Workers")</span>

 U.S. workers are also among the world’s most productive, both in the value of a worker’s output per hour or over the course of a year.

-The more than 157 million workers in the U.S. civilian labor force are diverse, flexible in the workplace, and mobile. &nbsp; They have a long history of adapting to circumstances and stepping up to opportunities that present themselves. &nbsp; It is part of the American spirit.
+The more than 157 million workers in the U.S. civilian labor force are diverse, flexible in the workplace, and mobile. &nbsp;They have a long history of adapting to circumstances and stepping up to opportunities that present themselves. &nbsp;It is part of the American spirit.

 **World’s Top Universities and Colleges**